devilschile2/Hardware-Target-Game-Database-DiskImages/docs/info.md

 Using this method, you will be able to download all your files using an unattended low power consumption solution.
 Then you cna check the integrity of the downloaded content, and after that you will be able to check for bad dumps.
 Once every file is correct you can compress and dedup everything to save space, even though this last objective can be achieved by using a fielsystem like btrfs that can provide this functionality out of the box.

-All the software needed is available in Retronas, so that would be the recommended way to go.
+All the software needed is available in [Retronas](https://github.com/danmons/retronas), so that would be the recommended way to go.
+If you have your retronas instlalation in something like a Raspberry Pi, changes are that you have everything you need already in place.